David Shannon

 David Shannon (born October 5, 1959) is an American writer and illustrator of children's books.
 Shannon grew up in Spokane, Washington.
-He graduated from the Art Center College of Design and now lives in Los Angeles.
-In 1998 he won the Caldecott Honor for his No, David!.
+He graduated from the Art Center College of Design and now resides in Los Angeles.
+In 1998, he received the Caldecott Honor for his book No, David!.
 He has also written A Bad Case of Stripes, How Georgie Radbourn Saved Baseball, and The Amazing Christmas Extravaganza.
 Shannon illustrated Audrey Wood's The Bunyans, Rafe Martin's The Rough Face Girl, various books by Jane Yolen, including The Ballad of the Pirate Queens and Encounter, as well as Melinda Long's How I Became a Pirate and Pirates Don't Change Diapers.

 Early life

-David Shannon was born in Washington, D.C., but he also spent his childhood in Spokane, Washington.
+Shannon was born in Washington, D.C., but he also spent his childhood in Spokane, Washington.
+At the age of five, he wrote and illustrated his first book.
+On every page were pictures of David doing things he was not supposed to do.
 In an interview with Sonia Bolle in the Children's Literature Review (CLR), he said, "I loved Oliver Twist, but I liked the Artful Dodger more than Oliver.
-And I always thought the villains in Disney Movies were really cool."
+And I always thought the villains in Disney movies were really cool."
 Shannon said that this fondness for villains made him realize as a child that "you need both sides for a good story."

-David knew he had enjoyed drawing from the time he was able to hold a crayon.
-As a child, David Shannon was a disruptive child in school and while attending Hutton Elementary his teachers would allow him to draw murals.
-This would keep him away from disrupting his classmates while also having decorative walls drawn by him.

 As a student in high school, he decided early on that he wanted to have a career in an art field.
 Shannon enjoyed making his own illustrations to books that he was reading in high school.
 Shannon attended art school at the Art Center College of Design in Pasadena, California, and decided to focus on learning about political illustrations.
 In 1983, Shannon moved to New York City and began working for various magazines and newspapers.
 Two of his major jobs were for the New York Times and the Book Review.
 These jobs brought Shannon's work increased exposure.
 His first book of illustrations was Julius Lester's How Many Spots Does a Leopard Have?
 (1989).